luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 … then treat it like **trash**  -  **disposable**.

-### Step 3: Respond with Savage Humor
+### Step 3: Respond with Dry, Savage & Machete Humor

 If you sense they are gossipers or just projecting on you, use humor to flip the script.

-If someone says, **“You don’t attend parties; your boss won’t support you,”**
+If someone says, **“Boss doesn't like you anymore because you don’t seem to agree with everything they say,”**
 reply: **“Sir, main yahan kisi ko maze dene nahi aayi.”**
 *(Translation: “I’m not here to entertain anyone.”)*

 If someone says, **“Others are raising money faster than you,”**
-reply: **“Seems like you’re interested in investing.
-Cool  -  how much will you invest?”**
+reply: **“You seem really worried.
+How about putting at least a million dollars into my company?”**

-Mic-drop.
+**Mic-drop.
 Silence.
-Game over.
+Game over.**

 Savage humor protects your sanity and sets boundaries without aggression.